CrazyWolv/space-tourism/README.md

 - [PropTypes](https://www.npmjs.com/package/prop-types) - PropTypes package for props validation

-### Continued development
+### Continued development & what I learned

 I would like to learn how to efficiently refactoring my code in my Components.
 There's a repetition on hooks & some functions and I would like to avoid that from now on.

-I know now I need to code my applications with a mobile-first workflow, will be easier and quicker to adapt to desktop & tablets :wink:
+I know now I need to code my applications with a mobile-first workflow, this will avoid repetitions in CSS and will make responsivness easier and quicker to desktop & tablets :wink:

+I should have done my test while making my components rather than test after the whole app was done.

 ### Useful resources